 - Cost – coconut flour is cheaper to use.
 Prices vary from country to country, and what is currently on sale, but for us in New Zealand, coconut flour is half the price of almond meal/flour.
-Not only is coconut flour cheaper to buy, the amount you use in a recipe is incredibly small compared to almond meal/flour.
+Not only is coconut flour cheaper to buy, but the amount you use in a recipe is also incredibly small compared to almond meal/flour.
 A cake might require cups of almond meal/flour, whereas a coconut flour recipe might only require 1/4 of this.

 - Omega3/6 ratio – almonds have a high omega 6 (pro-inflammatory) content.
 This isn’t so important when you are just eating a few almonds as a snack, but to rely on cups of almond meal/flour for meals and baking, really does make a difference and adds up quickly.

 It takes 90 whole almonds to make 1 cup almond flour.
 It is too easy to overindulge in almonds from almond flour low-carb baking.

 Coconut Flour vs Almond Flour – Allergies